drewm27/speakerrankings/passive-bookshelf-large.md

 Keep in mind that the law of diminishing returns applies and the extremely expensive speakers at the top are really just a little better than the more reasonably priced ones.
 I would not hesitate to recommend the majority of speakers on this page.
 Just note the ones that are not recommended.

-Consider this page to be a work in progress and more speakers will be added.

 **Use your browser's search feature to search for speakers on this page.**

 ### #1 [GR-Research NX-Studio](https://gr-research.com/product/nx-studio-pair/) [[Gr-research](https://gr-research.com/product/nx-studio-pair/)] [[Used Listings](https://www.hifizero.com/index.php?q=GR-Research+NX-Studio)]: $3630